Old Language, New Clothes: Sweet Crude On Singing Modern Pop In Louisiana French

 Craft: New Orleans is a very "go out and party" culture and so many people in the entertainment, hospitality, restaurant industries who have been deeply affected by it are really needing to get creative.
 Another thing we do really well in New Orleans is we love to collaborate with one another, so it's led us all to commiserate and attempt to reach out to each other, see what each other needs.
 We understand that there's a huge community of musicians in New Orleans who are needing to totally reinvent their business.
 But what we see is that the fact that we're all in the same boat has led us to supporting each other, in the digital way that we can.
 We're used to disasters happening down here — usually of the hurricane variety — but we know the value of reaching out to one another and helping each other is priceless.

-Marceau: It really does remind me of evacuating for Katrina.
+Marceaux: It really does remind me of evacuating for Katrina.
 We had to stay put, but in a different place, right?
 But now we have to stay put in our own homes, so there is a strange comparison happening for us in that sense.
 But I think New Orleans has always been strong, especially because of all the tragic hurricane seasons we've gone through.
 I think, like Sam said, we're able to relate to that and just try to lift each other up.

 NPR's Noah Caldwell and Sarah Handel produced and edited the audio of this interview.
 Cyrena Touros and editorial intern Jon Lewis adapted it for the Web.